4th (City of London) Battalion, London Regiment: Senussi campaign

-The 2/4th was withdrawn from Beni Mazar in April 1916 and returned to Alexandria, where the 2/1st London Brigade concentrated under the command of Col Dunfee.
-On 17 April the brigade embarked on HMT Transylvania and sailed to Marseilles.
+The 2/4th Londons were withdrawn from Beni Mazar in April 1916 and returned to Alexandria, where the 2/1st London Brigade concentrated under the command of Col Dunfee.
+The battalions handed in their Long Lee–Enfields and drew modern Short Magazine Lee-Engfields in their place.On 17 April the brigade left 53rd (Welsh) Division and embarked on HMT Transylvania for Marseille.

 New 2/4th Battalion

 Once in France, the 2/1st London Brigade moved to Rouen, where it was disbanded.
 By 20 June all of the 'Old 2/4th' Bn had been drafted to the 1/4th Bn preparing for the attack at Gommecourt (see above).
 Col Dunfee commanded the 1/22nd Londons for a while, and then returned to the UK to take command of the 4/4th Bn.
 Meanwhile, the 3/4th Londons (see below), completing their training in the UK, were renumbered as the 'New' 2/4th Bn.
 The battalion formed part of 173rd (3/1st London) Brigade (popularly known as the Fusilier Brigade) in 58th (2/1st London) Division.

 At the time of the renumbering, the 58th Division was carrying out coast defence duties in East Anglia, but on 10 July 1916 it concentrated at Sutton Veny for final training on Salisbury Plain.
 On 23 January 1917, the battalion embarked on HMT Viper at Southampton Docks for Le Havre, and joined the division concentrated around Lucheux.
 On 9 February the battalion went into the line for the first time, at Ransart, south of Arras.
 This was considered a quiet sector, and the 2/4th were introduced to trench warfare by units of the 49th (West Riding) Division.
 From February to April the 58th Division followed up the German retreat to the Hindenburg Line and was then put to work to repair the roads and railways destroyed by the retreating troops.